Find below answers to some of the most commonly asked questions related to admissions.

 May I apply to more than one program?

-You may not submit more than one application to a PhD program or department within the Graduate School of Arts and Sciences (GSAS) and apply to any of the programs at the College of Physicians and Surgeons.
-However, you may elect to be reviewed by a second program or department within GSAS if you are not offered admission by your first-choice program.
+You may not submit more than one application to a PhD program or department within the Graduate School of Arts and Sciences (GSAS), including the PhD programs offered at GSAS at Columbia University Medical Center.
+However, you may elect to have your application reviewed by a second program or department within GSAS if you are not offered admission by your first-choice program.
 Please see the application instructions for a more detailed explanation of this policy and the various restrictions that apply to a second choice.

 You may apply concurrently to a program housed at GSAS and to programs housed at other divisions of the university (except GSAS programs at the College of Physicians and Surgeons).
 However, since GSAS does not share application materials with other divisions, you must complete the application requirements for each school.